February 11, 2021 4 min read

 You’re new to vlogging, a complete novice in all things camera equipment.
 Or, maybe you're a veteran content creator with tried and trusted gear that’s starting to show its age.
 Regardless of where you are on the spectrum, we all end up in the same places: scouring the internet or local camera shops for equipment that fits into our price range and setup.

 Luckily you don’t have to look far and wide for vlogging equipment these days.
-But to make things even easier—like, really easy—here’s a collection of some of our go-to pieces that we carry with us across all of our vlogging adventures.
+But to make things even easier—like, really easy—here’s a collection of some of our go-to pieces that we carry with us across all of our vlogging adventures, whether you're working solely from a smartphone or want to livestream from a PC or Mac.

 When it comes to recording consistency, it’s hard to find a microphone as robust as the UM700 USB desktop mic.
 It’s effortless plug-and-play design makes it easy to set up, and the on-body polar pattern and gain controls put you in the driver seat.
 But don’t be fooled by it’s sleek and simple exterior, there’s a lot going on under the hood.
 A large diaphragm and three audio capsules work in unison to create an omnidirectional sound that captures your voice with all its depth.